What are exchange traded options?

 Selling Put Options to get paid for Stocks you want to Buy

 Did you know that you could get paid to buy stocks at the price you want ?
-That’s right, someone will actually hand you cash today for your promise to buy stock you want at a cheaper price than where it’s currently trading.

 - The sale of a put option creates an obligation for the investor to buy stock